br-mat/annoying-plant/README.md

 <p>

 In this lection we take a short look on the [RTC](#ds3231-rtc-module) module and check its functionality.
 We will initially set the clock time, as long as its battery is connected the device should be synchronous.
-The module should be able to keep track of accurate time ofer long periods. <br>
+The module should be able to keep track of accurate time ofer long periods. <br> Keep in mind if you use a different Microcontroller that you have to shift the Voltage levels.
+Because our Pico outputs 3.3V on its Digital pins we do not risk damaging the RTC Module. <br>
 Now upload the following code snipet, it should simply set the given time and then print the time every 5 seconds.
 If we just want to read the time afterwards uncoment the statment where we set the time of the device.

 Build up the circuit according to the following: <br>